iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 controller can transition the account into a new state, and can manipulate account balances.
 The governance controller can change the state controller or the governance controller.

-An alias is is not a cryptographic entity, but it is controlled via either regular addresses or other aliases.
+An alias is not a cryptographic entity, but it is controlled via either regular addresses or other aliases.

 ### Representing a Smart Contract Chain Account in Ledger
 An alias is translated into the ledger as a distinct output type, called **AliasOutput**.
 The output contains: